 - & Other unsafe work conditions

 If you or someone you love has been injured while working in the oil and gas industry, you may be entitled to workers' compensation benefits and additional compensation.
 Employers and other negligent parties should be held accountable for their carelessness or blatant safety violations.
-As a victim, or the family of a victim, you could recover compensation for medical expenses both present and future, lost wages, pain and suffering, loss of earning capacity and more.
-Discuss your case with a Houston oil and gas injury attorney from our law firm today to see what you could be entitled to.
+As a victim or the family of a victim, you could recover compensation for medical expenses both present and future, lost wages, pain and suffering, loss of earning capacity and more.
+Discuss your case with a Houston oil and gas injury lawyer from our law firm today to see what you could be entitled to.
 Initial case evaluations are free, so call today!